 Permission Description Read For an object, limits who can view the object's design information.
 For a database or directory, limits who can access child objects.
 To easily prevent users from accessing objects in a database or directory, deny them Read access at the database or directory level.
 NOTE: Users who need to run an object in a subdirectory must have Read access to all of its parent directories.
-For more information, see "Making secure application objects executable" on page 236.
+For more information, see "Making secure application objects executable" on page 171.
 Modify For an object, limits who can change the object.
 For a database or directory, limits who can add new child objects.
 To avoid adverse changes to the server, carefully review who has Modify permission to a directory.

-Permission Description Execute (called Default Execute for databases and directories) Limits who can run application objects (such as J2EE archives) within the selected database or directory.
-End users typically have Execute permission on objects.
-Permissions set on an individual application object overrides permissions set on the database or directory.
+Execute Limits who can run application objects (such as J2EE archives) within the (called Default selected database or directory.
+Execute for End users typically have Execute permission on objects. databases and directories) Permissions set on an individual application object overrides permissions set on the database or directory.
 Set Permissions Limits who can alter access control information on an object.
 For example, you may decide that only administrators should be able to change the security properties on an object.